DIT112-V21/group-16/README.md

 ### Demo Video

 ## Technical information
-### How TDM was constructed
-TDM is a cleaning smartcar which utilizes the available capabilities of the smartcar software library.
-It can be controlled through an android app.
-The user can choose between two existing modes: manual/automatic.
-In manual mode the user has the possibility of driving the vehicle around with the option of enabling/disabling the vacuum cleaning functionality, as well as observing the cleaning vehicle through a streaming service which is displayed on the android app.
-While the vehicle is ran autonomously, the user can chose to clean any size of area from a two set pre-programmed patterns.
+TDM is a cleaning smartcar which utilizes the available capabilities of the smartcar software library, and is controlled by an Android app.

-TDM is a two-tier system that inlcudes an Android app and SmartCar, where request are sent to the Smartcar from the app through a MQTT server.
+TDM is a two-tier system, where request are sent to the Smartcar from the app through a MQTT server.
 An arduino sketch holds all of the required functionalities of the Smartcar.
 Also, the camera provided by the SMCE emulator is being used in the implementation of the video streaming function in our android app.

 To see the software architecture of TDM, please refer to the [Class Diagram](https://github.com/DIT112-V21/group-16/wiki/Class-Diagram) Wiki page.

-## Resources
+### Resources
 - [SMCE](https://github.com/ItJustWorksTM/smce-gd)
 - [Android Studio](https://developer.android.com/studio)
 - [Arduino IDE](https://www.arduino.cc/en/software)